5 Ways Smart Cities Are Leveraging Technology for Waste Management

 All of these things are used to provide inhabitants with a better experience.
 Through technology, local governments can offer their citizens more.

 A better environment means better human health – both mentally and physically.
-Urban areas produce more pollution than rural ones, and those who live there experience a high risk of lung, heart, and neurological issues.
+Urban areas produce more pollution than rural ones.
 As smart cities work to reduce pollution, these areas will reduce their chances of developing these health conditions.
 With better air and healthier bodies, people are inclined to get outside more, which positively affects their mental health.